How Much Should You Put Down on a Home?

 Finally, run the numbers using a mortgage calculator to see how much you’ll save or spend with a smaller or larger down payment.
 If you don’t have enough savings to afford the down payment you need, consider applying for a down payment assistance program.

 Not everyone needs a big down payment to buy a home, and some people don’t need any down payment at all.
-Explore your options, speak with lenders and compare costs to make the best, most-informed choice.
+Explore your options, speak with lenders and compare costs to make your best, most-informed choice.